kevinrss01/BDD-test-gherkin-JS-cucumber-selenium/readme.md

 Cucumber.js works by matching the test scenarios written in Gherkin with JavaScript code that implements those scenarios.
 This allows for the tests to be easily maintainable and understandable by the entire team, including stakeholders and business representatives.
 Additionally, cucumber.js integrates well with other testing tools, making it a popular choice for Behavior Driven Development (BDD) in JavaScript projects.

+## What the project does ?

+This project is a simple test that allows you to validate the login functionality of the website ShareAspace.

 ## Installation and test execution

 ### Installation